Cpetak/urchin_adaptation/Step3.md

 so trying with left and right trim fraction parameters -> nothing changed

-So I created a random subset of vcf_tail and rerun everything above on that to see if my filtering is biasing the distribution (not chi-squared) -> do left and right trim do anything?
+So I created a random subset of vcf_tail and rerun everything above on that to see if my filtering is biasing the distribution (not chi-squared)

+-> same distribution of Fst, now trying with 7 pops instead of 2 -> different distribution? outflank works with this?

 I might end up just taking the top 1% as before... with bootstrapping